-Founded on the idea that substantial change offers opportunities for personal growth, the LEAD Certificate helps a woman navigate the inevitable and important changes that arise in family structures, with the growing independence of children, a return to the workplace and/or a desire to shift careers.The holistic, multi-disciplinary curriculum in the four-course LEAD Certificate program addresses gender-based needs and experiences in both professional and personal development from one's thirties through midlife, retirement and beyond.
-Courses can be taken individually for those students that cannot enroll in the full-load Certificate at this time.
+Founded on the idea that substantial change offers opportunities for personal growth, LEAD helps a woman navigate the inevitable and important changes that arise in family structures, with the growing independence of children, a return to the workplace and/or a desire to shift careers.The holistic, multi-disciplinary curriculum in the four-course LEAD program addresses gender-based needs and experiences in both professional and personal development from one's thirties through midlife, retirement and beyond.
+Courses can be taken individually for those students that cannot enroll in the full-load program at this time.

-Adult learners in the LEAD Certificate will have access to the intellectual resources and networks available at American University, an internationally recognized university in the nation's capital.
+Adult learners in the LEAD will have access to the intellectual resources and networks available at American University, an internationally recognized university in the nation's capital.

 All courses will be offered again beginning in mid-January.